CalPlug/Lattice_iCE40_FPGA_Designs/USB_Loopback/README.md

 ******************************
 Known bug:
-Some of the characters may has wrong outputs.
+Some of the characters may have wrong outputs.
 They follow the below regularity:
 All wrong outputs caused by some 0 bits turning into 1 & Most of them happened in lower bits;
 E.g. 0001->1111; 0100->1100; 0101->0111; 1101->1111
 ******************************